HOW TO DO A LIVER AND GALLBLADDER FLUSH

 Eating easy-to digest and organic meals gives a helping hand to your digestive system which has just undergone intense work.
 Do not underestimate how hard your body has worked during this cleanse, it is important to get plenty of rest, drink plenty of clean water, and ease your way back onto solid food.

-Personally these flushes have helped my digestion in unimaginable ways, I found it hard to tolerate fats in my diet such as nuts, tahini, cheese, and chocolate (cacao / cacao butter based chocolate, do not even want to go down the path of the conventional super refined processed chocolate bars, with an ingredient list so long I lose interest).
-I also found it hard to digest large meals, I had a few years in my twenties where I was a quite lost with what to eat and not to eat, I thought I was a healthy person, living a health lifestyle but somehow my digestive system told me otherwise.
+Personally these flushes have helped my digestion in unimaginable ways, I found it hard to tolerate fats in my diet such as nuts, tahini, cheese, and chocolate (cacao / cacao butter based chocolate, do not even want to go down the path of the conventional super refined processed chocolate bars, with an ingredient list so long and complicated it just isn’t worth it).
+I also found it hard to digest large meals, I had a few years in my twenties where I was quite lost with what to eat and not to eat, I thought I was a healthy person, living a healthy lifestyle but somehow my digestive system told me otherwise.
 My curiosity and intuition led me to liver flushes, which were also supported by my Ayurvedic doctor and chiropractor, they and I, noticed a big difference in my overall health after I performed them.
 Just recently I have felt inspired to perform some more periodic cleansing, I really value vibrant health, feeling strong and joyful, and I have found periodic cleansing offers me this.
 So these cleanses are not about living longer, rather they are inspired by living a more vibrant and joyful life (however long or short that is).

 Physically I have also have noticed significantly less eye wrinkles, my eyes seem to shine more, the whites of my eyes became more white (a yellowish colour in the eyes can suggest a toxic liver), my senses amplified - especially out in Nature, such a mind blowing experience, Nature creates a sense of bliss amongst all of the bodily senses (I cannot guarantee this happens for others, but I definitely experience it with all of my cleansing practices!
 Yoga and meditation offers this too, however it seems even more powerful after a physical cleanse like the liver/gall bladder flush).